A round up of the 5% deposit mortgage marketplace

 More lenders come 95% LTV to the party

 The return of high LTV (loan to value) lending has been spread over the last couple of months.
-Since the government’s announcement to back lenders with deposit guarantees, we have seen a wave of banks and building societies come out with similar mortgage products.
+Since the government’s announcement to back lenders with deposit guarantees, we have seen a wave of banks and building societies come back to the 5% deposit mortgage marketplace.
 Many of the lenders we advise on were not on the government list.
 It was generally seen as a high street list and therefore it was interesting to see exactly what the challenger or smaller lenders would do to combat this so they have market share.
 What they did in the end is release their own 95% products, earlier than the government did.

 This was great news for all involved as it meant competition would drive rates down.
 We have already seen a slight reduction in rates from certain banks who released eye watering rates to begin with.
 As we speak banks such as Skipton, Bank of Ireland & Accord are all offering these high LTV mortgages before any of the high street could release there’s.
 With rates at the low end currently standing at 3.99%, hopefully with more lenders we will see rates driven down.
 As you can imagine as it is, these lenders that are currently in the market are swamped with demand.
 The mortgage guarantee from the government will start to kick in now with the high street banks utilising this to lend.
 More competition means lower rates which is good for everyone.